hiproxy/documentation/source/configuration/find_conf.md

 ## Specifiy configuration file

-You can use some switches to specify the name of configuration file.
+You can use some options to specify the name of configuration file.
 They are `-c, --hosts-file <files>` or `-r, --rewrite-file <files>`.

 `-c, --hosts-file <files>` is used to specify the path of *hosts* file. `,` can be used to separate more than one files.